montezdesousa/OpenBBTerminal/openbb_terminal/core/addin/README.md

 # OpenBB Excel Add-in

+Parts of the code are taken from [https://www.xlwings.org/](https://docs.xlwings.org/en/latest/udfs.html) implementation of UDFs.

 This is only available on Windows.

 This folder contains the relevant artifacts to import some functionality of OpenBB SDK in Microsof Excel.